-King's College London will be opening the doors to Science Gallery London in just three months’ time!
-The preview weekend runs from Friday 21st September to Sunday 23rd September.
+King's College London will be opening the doors to Science Gallery London for the first time in September 2018.
+The Preview Weekend runs from Friday 21st September to Sunday 23rd September.
 Come along and be one of the first to see and explore Science Gallery London.

 First announced in 2013 (where does the time go?), the Gallery's new home on Guy’s Campus at King’s College London will be a space where science and art collide, showcasing collaborations between King's researchers, artists and young adults to address contemporary subjects in a thought-provoking way.